googleapis/gapic-generator-php/DEVELOPMENT.md

     If a new unit test case is added, make sure to add it to the `UNIT_TESTS` list in [GoldenUpdateMain.php](tests/Unit/ProtoTests/GoldenUpdateMain.php).

--   Monolith integration tests.
-These may take 5 minutes or so to run.

-    ```
-    cd tests/Integration
-    php Main.php
-    ```

 -   Bazel integration tests.

     -   Running: